adrn/gala/docs/potential/index.rst

 Also defined in this subpackage are a set of reference frames which can be used for numerical integration of orbits in non-static reference frames.
-See the page on :ref:`reference-frames` for more information.
+See the page on :ref:`hamiltonian-reference-frames` for more information.
 Potential objects can be combined with a reference frame and stored in a `~gala.potential.Hamiltonian` object that provides an easy interface to numerical orbit integration.

 For code blocks below and any pages linked below, I assume the following imports have already been excuted::